Sharing and knowledge

 In the words of Mariano Marzo, "the goal is to open a debate forum and a center for sharing thoughts and knowledge on the energy transition.
 This is a complex topic that is usually addressed from a lax point of view with proposals for simple solutions, when in reality we are entering a world full of uncertainty, although also of opportunity".

-The challenge of sustainable mobility and decarbonizing industry
+The challenge of sustainable mobility and decarbonizing industry, and hydrogen

 The Repsol Foundation – UPM Energy Transition Education and Research Program is centered on two lines of action: the improvement of air quality and mobility's carbon footprint.